 I apologize for the fact this recipe calls for two kinds of flour.
 If you really want to make the cake but only have kind of flour, you can use 11 oz/308 grams of whichever type of flour you have.
 Using all cake flour will make the cake a little softer and less sturdy, and using AP will give you a sturdier and slightly flakier cake.
 And then there's the issue of what brands of flour you use, but at the end of the day it's not a huge deal.
 The most important thing is to measure by weight rather than volume.

-I also incorporated a new ingredient called Americolor 133ml Liquid Gel Food Color, 4.5-Ounce, Super Red.
-Super Red is a soft gel paste that cake decorators use to make deep, fire engine red frosting.
-If you’ve ever tried making red frosting with other brands of gel coloring, chances are you went through several shades of pink before realizing it was difficult or impossible depending on the brand.
+I also incorporated a new ingredient, Americolor Super Red.
+It's a soft gel paste that cake decorators use to make deep, fire engine red frosting.
+If you've ever tried making red frosting with other brands of gel coloring, chances are you went through several shades of pink before realizing it was difficult or impossible depending on the brand.
 But Super Red, which was recommended to me one day while I was shopping in our local cake decorating store, gets the job done.
-Plus I’m convinced it added a slightly pleasant flavor not unlike the flavor of the H.E.B. bakery red velvet cake.
-It would make sense that a grocery store bakery that decorates lots of cakes would use Super Red as their coloring, so who knows?
+Plus I'm convinced it added a slightly pleasant flavor not unlike the flavor of the H.E.B. bakery red velvet cake.
+It would make sense that a grocery store bakery that decorates lots of cakes would use this as their coloring, so who knows?

 - 1 cup buttermilk

 - 2 tablespoons Hershey's natural unsweetened cocoa powder

 - 2 tablespoons red food coloring "Super Red" if you can find it